sg-wireless/pymakr-vsc/README.md

 - Several bugfixes and improvements

 ## 1.0.1 - Hotfix
-- Bugfix in telnet connection
+- Fixed issue with telnet connection